droonee/sumo_loggen/README.md

 Generate fake log messages for different log types using Pythons Faker library (Link to Faker Docs: https://faker.readthedocs.io/en/master/index.html)

 ## Prerequisites
-- Launch Ubuntu LTS 20.04 t2.medium instance and connect
+- Launch an Ubuntu LTS 20.04 t2.medium AWS EC2 instance

-- Create an HTTP Logs and Metrics source on a hosted collector
+- Create an HTTP Logs and Metrics source on a Hosted Collector in your Sumo Logic account

+- Connect to EC2 and use `git clone https://github.com/droonee/sumo_loggen.git sumo_loggen && cd sumo_loggen`

 - Use `python3 setup.py <http_endpoint>` to install the requirements and setup the dependencies

 - Use `source ~/.bashrc` to refresh the HTTP_ENDPOINT global variable.
-Test with `echo $HTTP_ENDPOINT`
+Test with `echo $HTTP_ENDPOINT` to verify the global variable is set

 ### Steps
-- Install both python files for the desired log type to the same folder on your instance
-- Make sure you follow the prequisites to installing necessary packages
-- Update the sumo_endpoint variable to the http source endpoint in the *_loggen.py file
+- Update the sumo_endpoint variable to the http source endpoint in the *_loggen.py file **David took care of this with global env variable**
-- Set the *_loggen.py file to run as a service on the instance:
+- Set the *_loggen.py file to run as a service on the instance: **David to write code that runs from parent script where command line argument specifies the log type you want to generate - will be able to automate the systemd service setup with this change**

         Write the service:
         sudo nano /etc/systemd/system/loggen.service (name of the service which is loggen in this case)